Mandarin Gold Nugget

-Mandarin golden nuggets are high in vitamin C, folate and dietary fiber as well as vitamin A, calcium, potassium and antioxidants.
+Mandarin gold nuggets are high in vitamin C, folate and dietary fiber as well as vitamin A, calcium, potassium and antioxidants.